FredSyata/joke-board/README.md

 What's the best thing about Switzerland?
 I don't know but the flag is a big plus!

+What do cats have for breakfast?
+Mice Crispies

 "What do you call a factory that makes okay products?"
 "A satisfactory."

 Where do surfers learn to surf?
 Boarding school.

 Did you hear the story about the claustrophobic astronaut?
 He just needed some space.

+What is Forrest Gump's email password?
+1forrest1.

+Where do polar bears keep their money?
+In a snowbank.

+A bear walks into the bar and says to the bartender, "Can I get a rum...... and coke?"
+The bartender asks, "What's up with the pause?"
+The bear replies, "I don't know, I was born with them."